Ayms/bitcoin-transactions/README.md

 A more easy way if available for your network is to copy and paste the ``body of the transaction`` (and not the ``complete transaction``) to a blockchain explorer that will broadcast it, there are no risks of doing this except that you don't know if the explorer will do its job, the explorer can't modify the transaction

-## Claiming your coins (BCH,BTG,BCD,SBTC,CDY) - Addresses and getting 'free' coins
+## Claiming your coins (BCH,BTG,BCD,SBTC,CDY,etc) - Addresses and getting 'free' coins

 The addresses between the different networks are the same, it always ends up with the hash of your public key and is encoded in a specficic way for each network, but they still are the same